Avanish14/SmartModem/README.md

 # Running the application

+To work with the SmartModem, first download the project.
+The following packages are needed:
+* GNURadio
+* TensorFlow
+* Keras
+* Numpy
+* Sci-kit learn
+* Matplotlib
+* h5py

-To work with the SmartModem, download the project and enter the following command in the command-line:
+After installing the needed packages, enter the following command in the command-line:
 ```javascript
 python smartModem.py
 ```